 When your mind thinks of Miami, images of the hot Florida sun beaming down on South Beach are among the first thoughts to pop up.
-At South Beach, the blue Atlantic finally reaches land, crashing down on the delightful white sand that floats beneath your toes.
+Here, the blue Atlantic finally reaches land, crashing down on the delightful white sand that floats beneath your toes.

-Not just a place of relaxation, South Beach is one of the top places to see in Miami.
-Here, the party atmosphere just steps away on Ocean Drive spills onto the sand itself, lending South Beach an aura of revelry.
+Not just a place of relaxation, South Beach is home to some of the top-rated things to do in Miami.
+Here, the party atmosphere just steps away on Ocean Drive spills onto the sand itself, lending an aura of revelry to the area.

 Behind is a strand of roller-skaters winding by, backed by swaying palms, 23rd Street, Art Deco buildings, and luxury hotels.
 Throughout the day, the local restaurants transition from brunch perfection to hip-swinging dance clubs.